awsdocs/aws-direct-connect-user-guide/doc_source/resilency_toolkit.md

 + Creates link aggregation groups \(LAGs\), and adds the appropriate number of dedicated connections to the LAGs when you choose a speed other than 1 Gbps or 10 Gbps\.
 + Provides a LAG summary with the dedicated connection SLA that you can achieve, and the total port\-hour cost for each ordered dedicated connection as part of the LAG\.
 + Prevents you from terminating the dedicated connections on the same AWS Direct Connect device\.
++ Provides a way for you to test your configuration for resiliency\.
+You work with AWS to bring down the BGP peering session in order to verify that traffic routes to one of your redundant virtual interfaces\.
+For more information, see [AWS Direct Connect Failover Test](resilency_failover.md)\.
++ Provides Amazon CloudWatch metrics for connections and virtual interfaces\.
+For more information, see [Monitoring AWS Direct Connect resources](monitoring-overview.md)\.

-The following resiliency models are available in the Direct Connect Resiliency Toolkit:
+The following resiliency models are available in the AWS Direct Connect Resiliency Toolkit:
 + **Maximum Resiliency**: This model provides you a way to order dedicated connections to achieve an SLA of 99\.99%\.
 It requires you to meet all of the requirements for achieving the SLA that are specified in the [AWS Direct Connect Service Level Agreement](https://aws.amazon.com/directconnect/sla/)\.
 + **High Resiliency**: This model provides you a way to order dedicated connections to achieve an SLA of 99\.9%\.
 It requires you to meet all of the requirements for achieving the SLA that are specified in the [AWS Direct Connect Service Level Agreement](https://aws.amazon.com/directconnect/sla/)\.
-+ **Development and Test**: This model provides you a way to achieve development and test resiliency for non\-critical workloads by using separate connections that terminate on separate devices in one location\.
++ **Development and Test**: This model provides you a way to achieve development and test resiliency for non\-critical workloads, by using separate connections that terminate on separate devices in one location\.
 + **Classic**\.
 This model is intended for users that have existing connections and want to add additional connections\.
 This model does not provide an SLA\.

-The best practice is to use the **Connection wizard** in the Direct Connect Resiliency Toolkit to order the dedicated connections to achieve your SLA objective\.
+The best practice is to use the **Connection wizard** in the AWS Direct Connect Resiliency Toolkit to order the dedicated connections to achieve your SLA objective\.

-After you select the resiliency model, the Direct Connect Resiliency Toolkit steps you through the following procedures:
+After you select the resiliency model, the AWS Direct Connect Resiliency Toolkit steps you through the following procedures:
 + Selecting the number of dedicated connections
 + Selecting the connection capacity, and the dedicated connection location
 + Ordering the dedicated connections
 + Verifying that the dedicated connections are ready to use
 + Downloading your Letter of Authority \(LOA\-CFA\) for each dedicated connection
++ Verifying that your configuration meets your resiliency requirements

 ## Prerequisites<a name="prerequisites"></a>

-AWS Direct Connect supports these port speeds over single\-mode fiber: 1 Gbps: 1000BASE\-LX \(1310 nm\) and 10 Gbps: 10GBASE\-LR \(1310 nm\)\.
+AWS Direct Connect supports the following port speeds over single\-mode fiber: 1 Gbps: 1000BASE\-LX \(1310 nm\) and 10 Gbps: 10GBASE\-LR \(1310 nm\)\.

-You can set up an AWS Direct Connect connection in one of the following ways\.
+You can set up an AWS Direct Connect connection in one of the following ways:

 | Model | Bandwidth | Method |